Poimen/stencil-tailwind-plugin/README.md

 npm install -D stencil-tailwind-plugin
 ```

-Tailwind is provided by a peer dependency so Tailwind can be installed separately as well:
+Tailwind is provided by a peer dependency so tailwind can be installed separately as well (if required):
 ```bash
 npm install -D tailwindcss
 ```